Skip to content

 2. Subscript Operator operator[]

-operator[] is the "facade interface" of container classes, and overloading it is practically standard practice for custom containers.
+The operator[] is the "face" of a container class, and overloading it is a standard operation for custom containers.
 Its core value lies in making custom types accessible just like arrays:

 buffer[3] = 0xFF;

-auto x = buffer[10];A key point is: you must provide both const and non-const versions.
-The non-const version returns a modifiable reference, allowing element modification via the subscript; the const version returns a read-only reference, ensuring that const objects are not accidentally modified.
+One key point is that we must provide both const and non-const versions.
+The non-const version returns a modifiable reference, allowing element modification via subscript; the const version returns a read-only reference, ensuring that const objects are not accidentally modified.

 class ByteBuffer {